Last Week’s Time Sync

 The week before, we turned on meeting rooms as resources and documented a new process for meeting room reservations.
 People hated the old means of using public folders, but people are resistant to change.
 Hopefully they’re used to it now.

-Next week’s projects – cleaning up public folders that were configured with no security at the root.
+cleaning up public folders that were configured with no security at the root.
 People created folders willy-nilly and forgot about them.
 Now there’s a mess at the root level and no way to delegate responsibility.
 I’m going to lock down the root folder, create a shared folder and a common department structure, then move everything else into a junk folder to be sorted out.
 Maybe by getting rid of the crap in the public folders I can rid the company of wall calendars.
-Writing your department schedule on a poster-sized wall calendar just never seemed to make sense when you have a perfectly functional wall calendar.
+Writing your department schedule on a poster-sized wall calendar just never seemed to make sense when you have a perfectly functional shared online calendar.

 Leave a Reply